siemah/nodejs-password/README.md

 # nodejs-password

-A library tools help you to hash passwords, based on javascrypt promises not callback convention like most nodejs modules and functions.
+A library tools help you to hash passwords, based on javascript promises not callback convention like most nodejs modules and functions.

 ## If You Are Submitting Bugs or Issues